 Stephen Leaders are the ones who oversee and direct our Stephen Ministry.
 They recruit, select, train, organize, and supervise our Stephen Ministers; identify people in need of care; and match them with a Stephen Minister.
 We have one Stephen Leader: Pastor Rachael.

 Stephen Ministers are lay caregivers.
 They have engaged in high-quality training in Christian caregiving, including topics such as listening, feelings, boundaries, and assertiveness.
-We currently have six active Stephen Ministers.
+We currently have seven active Stephen Ministers.